sabry134/bdfd-wiki/src/premium/aiQuota.md

 # $aiQuota
-Returns reaming token limit for the bot.
+Returns remaining token limit for the bot.

 ## Syntax
 ```